Classification of Du Val del Pezzo surfaces of Picard rank one in characteristic two and three: Classification of Du Val del Pezzo surfaces in characteristic two and three

 In the remaining of this section, we follow the notation in Tables \ref{extell2}--\ref{q-ell3}.
 In addition, we use the following notation.

-\begin{defn} We denote by $Y^m_n(l)$ the successive blow-down of a section and NECs from an extremal rational elliptic surface or a rational quasi-elliptic surface of type $m$ such that the anti-canonical degree is $n$ and the configuration of $(-2)$-curves is the Dynkin diagram $l$. \end{defn}
+\begin{defn} We denote by $Y^e_d(*)$ the successive blow-down of $(-1)$-curves as in Lemma \ref{reduction} from an extremal rational elliptic surface or a rational quasi-elliptic surface of type $e$ such that the anti-canonical degree is $d$ and the configuration of $(-2)$-curves is the Dynkin diagram $*$. \end{defn}